talisainen/Scriptor-Jekyll-Theme/_posts/2025-11-30-November-activities.md

 **For conclusion — read more in INNOVATE™ Estonia**

-{% include image_caption.html imageurl="/images/2025-11-30-november-activities/Innovate Estonia.jpg" %}
+{% include image_caption.html imageurl="/images/2025-11-30-november-activities/Innovate Estonia.jpeg" %}

 For conclusion, we are proud to note that our IT Didactics Research Group is featured in the latest edition of **INNOVATE™ Estonia**, a publication that showcases pioneering Estonian innovation and digital transformation.